Marguerite Williams

 Marguerite Thomas Williams (born Marguerite Thomas; December 24, 1895 – August 17, 1991) was an American geologist.
-She was the first African American to earn a doctorate in geology in the United States.
+She was the first African American to earn a doctorate in geology in the United States and dedicated most of her career to teaching geography and social sciences.
+Williams is a pioneer among geoscientists in recognizing how human activity and landscape management impact erosional processes and the risks of natural flooding.

-Early years and education
+Personal life

+Marguerite Thomas was the last of six children born to Henry C. and Clara E. Thomas and was raised near Washington, D. C. Thomas’ interest in nature, geology, and geography began when she was a young child.
+After graduating from Columbia University, Thomas married Otis James Williams, D.D.S., and took his surname.

+Education

-Marguerite Thomas was the sixth of six children born to Henry C. and Clara E. Thomas.
-She attended Washington Normal School #2, now known as the University of the District of Columbia.
-She graduated from the two-year teacher-training program at the University of the District of Columbia (then called Normal School for Colored Girls) in June 1916, with a scholarship to Howard University.
+Marguerite Thomas attended what was previously known as Normal School for Colored Girls.
+The school was later renamed Miner Teachers College and is now known as the University of the District of Columbia.
+She graduated from the two-year teacher-training program at the University of the District of Columbia ,previously called Normal School for Colored Girls, in June 1916 with a scholarship to Howard University.
 Kelly Miller of Howard University delivered the address to the graduates and a song, written by Thomas for the occasion, was sung.
 She went on to earn a Bachelor of Arts degree from Howard University in 1923 where she was mentored by African American biologist Ernest Everett Just.
-While earning her Bachelor's degree, Thomas worked as an elementary school teacher.
-After finishing her degree, she returned to the University of the District of Columbia to teach as an assistant professor and work with the school's theater group.

-Thomas was granted a leave from the University of the District of Columbia to pursue her master's degree in geology at Columbia University, which she completed in 1930.
-After completing her master's degree, Thomas married Otis James Williams, D.D.S., and took his name.
+During this time Ernest Just chose Roger Arliner Young, instead of Thomas for a position as an assistant professor at Howard University, despite Thomas being better qualified for the position.
+Thomas completed her master's degree in geology at Columbia University in 1930.

 In 1942, she completed her PhD dissertation, The History of Erosion in the Anacostia Drainage Basin, at Catholic University of America in Washington, D.C.
 This made her the first African American to earn a doctorate in geology in the United States.
 Her dissertation was later published by the Catholic University of America Press.